ActiveState: ActiveState platform overview

 The ActiveState Platform is a cloud-based platform for building, managing, and securing open source software components across multiple programming languages.
-It automates the process of compiling packages from source code, implements the Supply Chain Levels for Software Artifacts (SLSA) security framework, and provides tools for vulnerability detection, risk prioritization, and remediation.
+It compiles packages from source code, implements the SLSA security framework, and includes vulnerability detection tools.

 The platform is delivered as a managed service in which ActiveState oversees the building, updating, and maintenance of open source components on behalf of its users.
 It can generate secure container images, manage dependencies, and create software bills of materials (SBOMs) in SPDX and CycloneDX formats.
-The managed model is intended to reduce the operational burden on development teams by handling security patching, compliance requirements, and dependency updates centrally.

-According to the company, the platform supports over 40 million open source components and is used by approximately 94,000 monthly active users.
+In this model, ActiveState handles security patching, compliance, and dependency updates on behalf of its users.

 Secure containers

-In 2024, ActiveState introduced Secure Containers, a set of prebuilt, zero–known-vulnerability container images for popular programming languages.
+In 2024, ActiveState introduced Secure Containers, a set of prebuilt container images designed to ship without known vulnerabilities.
 The images are rebuilt nightly with signed SBOMs and attestations, and critical security vulnerabilities are remediated within seven days.

-Secure Containers are distributed through Docker Hub and are available for languages including are available for languages including Python, Java, Node.js, Go, .NET Core, Rust, Perl, PHP, and for common utilities such as curl, wget, and bash.
+Secure Containers are distributed through Docker Hub and are available for languages including Python, Java, Node.js, Go, .NET Core, Rust, Perl, PHP, and for common utilities such as curl, wget, and bash.
 A static base image is also available.
 Customers can request customization of a non-production container for evaluation purposes.